andikasagala/Gaming/Eve Online/Ore minning/#1/README.md

 <h1>Eve Online</h1>
 <br><br><br>

-<h3>Ore Minning</h3>
+<h3>Ore Minning #1</h3>

 This script was created for scientific purpose.
+Also this script is free, and you can modification it later using your own logic/style/condition.

 Needed tool:
 - Macro Express https://www.macros.com/